Watch the video below to hear Emily’s experience with epilepsy and her treatment at the Mid-Atlantic Epilepsy and Sleep Center

 - Epilepsy Surgery for patients whose seizures are not controlled by medications or for patients with structural lesions

-- Dietary Treatment (Ketogenic Diet Program) for treatment of epilepsy that is not controlled by medications or surgery
+- Dietary Treatment (Ketogenic Diet Program, see below video) for treatment of epilepsy that is not controlled by medications or surgery

 - Ready-to-eat ketogenic meal program